 Is there tax relief on Income Protection?

 Yes, Income Protection premiums are eligible for income tax relief at your marginal rate of tax.

 Can I get Income Protection if I am Self-Employed?

 If you’re self-employed you are not entitled to claim illness benefit from the state, so you can insure up to 75% of your pre-tax income.

 Income protection covers you for any illness or injury which results in you not being able to work.
 Serious illness on the other hand covers you once you have been diagnosed with one of a specified list of serious illnesses.

 The cost of income protection depends on a number of factors including your age, health, occupation and level of cover.
 Therefore it is important to compare Income Protection costs across a number of insurers to ensure you are getting the best deal.
 Looking for an Income Protection quote?
 Fill out our online form (link below), and someone from our Income Protection team will give you a call back within the hour with your quote.

 Should I use a broker for Income Protection?

 It makes sense to use a broker for income protection for a number of reasons.
 Firstly, there’s no additional cost to use a broker.
 Secondly insurers attach a risk risk rating (or occupation class) to each occupation.
 The higher the occupation class, the more expensive the policy is.
 Not all insurance companies attach the same risk rating to each occupation.
 So you may get a better risk rating with certain insurance companies.
 We do the leg work here and shop around to ensure that you are getting the best deal on the market.

-So if you are considering income protection we can talk you through your options.
-Call Helen on 086 602 5272 or email email@example.com
+So if you are considering income protection, and would like to speak to an income protection broker we can talk you through your options.
+Call Helen on 086 602 5272 or email firstname.lastname@example.org